 Speaking to other coeliacs, and from my own experience, eating out is one of the main worries for people, when it comes to successfully managing a gluten free diet.
 The thing is, at home you’re in your own comfort zone.
 And should you share a kitchen, you will have a good system in place to prevent cross contamination.

-Simple things like using a separate toaster, butter pot, chopping board, dedicated gluten free fryer and preparing gluten free food on a freshly wiped down surfaces is all a must when it comes to safely catering for anybody requiring a gluten free diet.
-And when eating out you need to be confident that these procedures have been put into place.
+Simple things like; using a separate toaster, butter pot, chopping board, dedicated gluten free fryer and preparing gluten free food on a freshly wiped down surface are all a must when it comes to safely catering for anybody requiring a gluten free diet and when eating out, you need to be confident that these procedures are firmly in place.

-The great news is, there are plenty of places that will be able to cater safely for your gluten free diet.
-But you do need to communicate well with the establishment prior to tucking in to ensure that you’re happy to eat there
+The great news is, there are plenty of places that can cater safely for a gluten free diet.
+But you’ll need to do your research and still communicate well with the establishment prior to tucking in to ensure that all is good to go!

 I love to eat out and have discovered some fabulous places over the years.
 And, although I have unfortunately been accidentally ‘glutened’ on a couple of occasions, thankfully, it hasn’t stopped me from still heading out to eat, as it’s one of my very favourite pastimes.
 I’m just extra cautious, and far more careful now.